 Now, imagine yourself feeling fantastic.
 And I do mean emotionally right now, rather than physically.
 What’s the feeling?
 As another way to access the idea of elevated emotion, what’s the feeling as you imagine accomplishing what you want most?

 A list of elevated emotions follows.
-Take a moment to enjoy them.
+Take a moment to really take them in.

 And down into this power principle